The 8th Night: Plot

-Seon-hwa finds Cheongseok in an abandoned shack, and the young monk realizes that he is all alone from the start, with the casket in his possession.
-Seon-hwa instructs Cheongseok of their plan to trap Dong-jin, and let the Red Eye possess him instead, with Cheongseok delivering the killing blow.
-The plan goes well, and they manage to trap Dong-jin inside.
+Seon-hwa finds Cheongseok in an abandoned shack and the young monk realizes that he was all alone from the start, with the casket in his possession.
+Seon-hwa informs Cheongseok of their plan to trap Dong-jin and let the Red Eye possess him instead, with Cheongseok delivering the killing blow.
+The plan goes well and they manage to trap Dong-jin inside.
 However, Dong-jin revealed that neither Ae-ran nor the Virgin Shaman was the seventh pillar he needed.
 Ae-ran's purpose was to bewitch the seventh pillar, Cheongseok.
 Because Seon-hwa left the monastery and didn't become Ha-jung's successor, the title was transferred to Cheongseok.
 This meant that only Cheongseok has the ability to open the casket containing the Black Eye.
 Dong-jin orders the ghost of Ae-ran to find Cheongseok, who is hiding nearby.
 Still bewitched, Ae-ran was able to remove Cheongseok's robe, which had a talisman Seon-hwa made.
-Dong-jin orders Seon-hwa to shoot himself for being such a failure in life, but Seon-hwa shoots Dong-jin instead, though futile.
+Dong-jin orders Seon-hwa to shoot himself for being such a failure in life but Seon-hwa shoots Dong-jin instead, though futile.

-Cheongseok runs away from the possessed Dong-jin, and encounters Detective Kim.
-Detective Kim tries to stop Dong-jin but is again hurled violently to the side, protected once again by Dong-jin's talisman that's in his pocket.
-Seon-hwa manages to shoot Dong-jin's weak left leg but Dong-jin crawls to Cheongseok in pursuit.
-Seon-hwa delivers a killing blow to Dong-jin's back, but he gets shot by Detective Kim.
+Cheongseok runs away from the possessed Dong-jin and encounters Detective Kim.
+Detective Kim tries to stop Dong-jin but is again hurled violently to the side, protected once again by Dong-jin's talisman in his pocket.
+Seon-hwa manages to shoot Dong-jin's weak left leg but Dong-jin crawls after Cheongseok in pursuit.
+Seon-hwa attempts to deliver a killing blow to Dong-jin's back but he gets shot by Detective Kim.
 Detective Kim goes over to Dong-jin, but his corpse rapidly dries up and decomposes.
-The Red Eye has successfully possessed Cheongseok, and it throws Detective Kim onto a sharp branch, killing him.
+The Red Eye has successfully possessed Cheongseok, and it throws Detective Kim onto a sharp branch, impaling him.
 As the Black Eye materializes, the Red Eye grabs the dying Seon-hwa.
-It transforms itself into a younger version of Cheongseok, and torments Seon-hwa into strangling the young boy, seeing as his mother was the cause of his family's deaths.
+It transforms itself into a younger version of Cheongseok and torments Seon-hwa into strangling the young boy, seeing as his mother was the cause of his family's deaths.
 However, Seon-hwa resists, caressing the young boy's cheek.
-The Red Eye reverts back to the grownup Cheongseok and is about to kill Seon-hwa with the axe.
+The Red Eye reverts to the grownup Cheongseok and is about to kill Seon-hwa with the axe.
 Seon-hwa traps Cheongseok's arm while chanting a spell.
 As he caresses Cheongseok's face, he was actually drawing another talisman on it using his own blood.
-This forces the Red Eye to possess Seon-hwa, and he asks Cheongseok to kill him.
+This forces the Red Eye to possess Seon-hwa and he asks Cheongseok to kill him.
 Cheongseok gathers the courage to do so, killing Seon-hwa and stopping the reunion of the Red Eye and Black Eye in the process.

-Cheongseok is later seen in the border of India and Pakistan, and returns the casket back to where it was first unearthed.
-Ae-run appears before him, and Cheongseok offers his hand.
-As Ae-run's spirit grabs Cheongseok's hand, the chains on her ankles falls away, presumably freeing her.
+Cheongseok is later seen on the border of India and Pakistan and returns the casket to where it was first unearthed.
+Ae-run appears before him and Cheongseok offers his hand.
+As Ae-run's spirit grabs Cheongseok's hand, the chains on her ankles fall away, freeing her.